-In this section of fireworks.co.uk you can read all about the various historic and cultural aspects of fireworks.
+In this section of fireworks.co.uk, you can read all about the various historical and cultural aspects of fireworks.
 Fire celebrations, which form our traditions and cultural heritage.

 Some scholars believe that the history of fireworks begins over 2,000 years ago in the 7th century Chinese Tang Dynasty (618 to 907).
 With the discovery or formulation of what we know today as gunpowder.

 Others believe this discovery didn’t occur until the 9th century during the Chinese Song Dynasty (960 to 1279)

 It’s believed that the discovery was, in fact, a pure accident made by a Chinese cook at the time working in a field kitchen.
 He had made a mixture of mix charcoal, sulphur and saltpetre (all ingredients common to the kitchen back then).
 The blend burned well and when compressed in an enclosure (a tube of bamboo), exploded!

 Additionally, It was believed until recently that, the history of fireworks could be traced back to India.
 However, in an online edition of an Indian national newspaper “The Hindu” published on October the 18th 2003, The discovery of gunpowder is credited to the Chinese.

 It is the formulation of this blend, the compression and enclosure into a tube that we now know, love and celebrate as a firework.